2024-2025 Course Catalog

 Lawrence offers a major in Russian studies and a minor in Russian.
 Requirements for each program are outlined below.

 Russian is one of the world’s most important and widely spoken languages.
 Knowledge of the Russian language helps broaden students’ career opportunities and options in a variety of fields, including business and government service.
-Students who achieve a high level of language proficiency may wish to pursue internship opportunities available as a result of Lawrence’s connections with Appleton’s sister city in Russia, or with the NGO "Poruch," based in Kyiv, Ukraine.
+Students who achieve a high level of language proficiency may wish to pursue internship opportunities available through Lawrence’s Career Center.

 Students taking Russian at the beginning and intermediate levels concentrate on acquiring skills in speaking, listening comprehension, reading, and writing.
-Majors are strongly encouraged to spend a term studying in Russia.
+Majors are strongly encouraged to spend a term studying in a Russian-speaking country.
 Back on campus, upper-level courses and tutorials enable students to improve their critical and analytical skills, learn more about Russia’s rich cultural traditions, and gain additional speaking practice.
-At all levels, students have the opportunity to work with tutors who are native speakers and to take advantage of extracurricular activities, such as weekly Russian Table, film showings, and immersion weekends.
+At all levels, students have the opportunity to work with tutors who are native speakers and to take advantage of extracurricular activities, such as weekly Russian Table, film showings, and language-immersion weekends.

 Required for the major in Russian studies

-Students who complete the major in Russian studies will demonstrate competence in the four language skills (listening, speaking, reading, and writing) at the intermediate-high to advanced-low level according to the American Council of Teachers of Foreign Languages (ACTFL) guidelines.
-They will situate major figures, events, and institutions from Russian culture within their cultural and historical contexts.
-They will marshal and interpret historical facts about Russia and deal independently and critically with complex fictional, nonfictional, and filmic texts in Russian.
+Students who complete the major in Russian studies will demonstrate competence in the four language skills (listening, speaking, reading, and writing) at the intermediate-mid to intermediate-high level according to the American Council of Teachers of Foreign Languages (ACTFL) guidelines.
+They will situate major figures, events, and institutions from Russian culture within their cultural and historical contexts and deal independently and critically with complex fictional, nonfictional, and filmic texts in Russian.
+The Russian Studies major requires:

-In addition to the requirements listed above, majors are encouraged to further strengthen their Russian-language skills by taking RUSS 280, 281 and 287; studying in Russia; attending an intensive summer language program offered in the U.S.; and attending weekly meetings of Russian Table and RUSS 340, a conversation-based current-events tutorial.
+In addition to the requirements listed above, majors are encouraged to further strengthen their Russian-language skills by taking RUSS 340, a conversation-based current-events tutorial; taking additional 300-level Russian language courses; studying in a Russian-speaking country; attending an intensive summer language program offered in the U.S.; and attending weekly meetings of the Russian Table.

 Required for the major in Russian language and literature